 Very vigorous hybrid teas should be tackled in this way, and all roses that are planted in very sandy or smoky areas should be lightly pruned.

 Back in the 1990s, it came as a surprise to many rose experts that the easy-care method of pruning has proved to be so successful.

-Extensive trails carried out by the Royal National Rose Society and other organisations showed that this technique is at least equal to the laborious traditional method.
+Extensive trials carried out by the Royal National Rose Society and other organisations showed that this technique is at least equal to the laborious traditional method.

 The blooms are sometimes larger and more abundant, and the bushes are no less healthy than with the traditional method.